Documentation Index

 });

-1. The task tool gains an optional background parameter.
-When true, the agent is spawned in the background and the tool returns immediately with an agent ID.
+task gains an optional background parameter.
+When true, the subagent is spawned in the background and the tool returns immediately with a run ID.

-2. An agent_await tool is registered for waiting on background agents using different strategies.
+agent_await is registered for waiting on background runs using different strategies.

-3. agent_status and agent_cancel tools are registered for checking on and cancelling background agents.
+agent_status and agent_cancel are registered for checking and cancelling runs.

 Await Modes